Opening hours Gallery: Wednesday to Sunday 12–5pm Café open: Tuesday and Sunday: 10am–4pm, Wednesday to Saturday: 10am–5pm.

 With Sophia Al-Maria

-On Thursday 4 November Spike Island presented the full programme of Film London Jarman Award 2021 films, streaming on-demand between 12pm–0.00am, plus a Q&A at with nominated artist Sophia Al-Maria.
+On Thursday 4 November Spike Island presented the full programme of Film London Jarman Award 2021 films, streaming on-demand and hosting a Q&A with nominated artist Sophia Al-Maria.

 Inspired by visionary British filmmaker Derek Jarman, the Award recognises and supports artists working with the moving image.
 The shortlisted artists illustrate the spirit of inventiveness within moving image, highlighting the breadth of creativity and craftsmanship the medium has to offer, as well as its powerful ability to engage and provoke audiences.
 The Award comes with a £10,000 prize.